01Follow the Employer's Instructions

 I’ve attached my cover letter and resume for your review.
 I hope you’ll contact me at your convenience to discuss the program and to arrange an interview.
 Thank you for your time.

-05Add a Signature to an Email Message
+05Add Your Signature to an Email Message

-It is important to include an email signature with all your contact information, so it's easy for hiring managers and recruiters to get in touch with you.
+It is important to include an email signature with your contact information, so it's easy for hiring managers and recruiters to get in touch with you.
 Include your full name, your email address, and your phone number in your email signature, so the hiring manager can see, at a glance, how to contact you.

 If you have a LinkedIn profile, include it in your signature.
 Do the same with any other social media accounts you use for career and business purposes.

 To add your signature to your email message, click on File, Insert, Signature if you have a signature saved that you use for job searching.
 If you haven't created an email signature, type your contact information (name, email address, phone, LinkedIn) at the bottom of your message.

 06Attach Your Resume and Cover Letter to an Email Message

 Once your email message is ready to send, you need to attach your resume and cover letter to your message:

 Click on Insert, Attach File.
 Your email client will display a list of files in the default file folder of your computer.
 If your resume and cover letter are stored in a different folder, click on the appropriate folder.